Are Hairs in Pig Ears Bad for Dogs? Risks & Safety Tips

 When pig ears are processed into dog treats, not all of the hair is removed.
 The manufacturing process typically involves cleaning the ears and then dehydrating them.

-While this process might remove some hair, it doesn’t eliminate all.
-The remaining hair becomes dried and stiff, often sticking out from the surface of the treat.
+While this process might remove some hair, it doesn’t remove all of it.
+The remaining hair becomes dry and stiff, often sticking out from the surface of the treat.

 Some companies may try to remove more hair than others, but it’s common to find at least some hair on most pig ear treats.
 This is why dog owners often notice these hairs when giving their pets pig ears.